-This morning we will depart Corato and as we drive through the countryside to the town of Monte Sant’Angelo, we will hear of the apparitions of St. Michael the Archangel, dating back to the 4th century.
-In the sacred cave we will celebrate Mass and afterwards have time to stroll through the cobbled streets of this unique town with its quaint, white-washed houses.
-Afterwards we will drive the short distance to the town of San Giovanni Rotondo, home to Padre Pio for over 50 years.
+After breakfast we will drive to the town of Monte Sant’Angelo, home to the Shrine of St. Michael the Archangel.
+In the sacred cave we will celebrate Mass and afterwards have time to stroll the cobbled streets of this unique town with its quaint, white-washed houses.

 In 1956 Padre Pio presented to the world his greatest gift, “Casa Sollievo della Sofferenza” which today is now one of the most important hospitals in Europe.
-An important part in the story of Padre Pio, we will learn of the history behind what is regarded as Padre Pio’s greatest miracle.
+An important part in the story of Padre Pio, after Mass, we will learn of the history behind what is regarded as Padre Pio’s greatest creation.

 Walking the Way of the Cross in the afternoon will allow us as Christians, to pause and enter reflectively into those last moments of Jesus’s journey of love.
 We will have the remainder of the afternoon at leisure for confessions and to return to the crypt of St. Pio.